-The purpose of IEP accommodations/modifications is to provide supports in relation to a student’s disability in order to promote student success in appropriately selected courses.
-An appropriately selected course is one that a student has the entry level thinking skills and language skills but may not have all the performance skills necessary to complete the course successfully.
+The purpose of IEP accommodations is to remove barriers to a student's success in appropriately selected general education courses.
+An appropriately selected course is one for which a student has the entry level thinking skills and language skills, but may not have all the performance skills necessary to complete the course successfully.

-Students with accommodations written in their IEP are encouraged to use them in their courses.
-However, students do not always take full advantage of their accommodations and occasionally choose not to use them.
+Students with accommodations written in their IEP are encouraged by teachers to use them in their courses.
+Despite this encouragement, students occasionally choose not to take advantage of all their accommodations.
 This may adversely affect their academic success in some courses.
-Contact the case manager if there are questions about how to effectively implement these supports.
-Students who receive accommodations are graded the same as other students in the course.
+Please encourage your child to use IEP accommodations and contact their case manager if there are questions about how to effectively use these accommodations.